Christian Unschooling: Math

 Whether it is math, or any other subject, I trust that as long as they possess these certain core values and convictions, God will lead them to not only desire, but acquire, whatever knowledge and wisdom He would want them to be equipped with every step of the way.

-Tools and Resources We Enjoyed
+Tools and Resources We’ve Enjoyed as Christian Unschoolers

 Besides curriculum that my kids enjoy, like Math-U-See and Teaching Textbooks, here are some other tools/resources we have used as unschoolers: